 In Castleford and the surrounding district sweets and candies are called Spice and liquorice is known as Spanish.
 Why this should be the case is lost in time but it has led to a number of strange stories, none of them thought to be true.

-At the turn of the century liquorice was being grown around Castleford and Pontefract so when Mr. Bellamy was looking to move his liquorice factory from Leeds it was to the Castleford area he turned.
+At the turn of the century large amounts of liquorice was being grown around Castleford and Pontefract so when Mr. Bellamy was looking to move his liquorice factory from Leeds it was to the Castleford area he turned.
 In March 1900 he moved into a premises in Queens Street, which had previously been Mountains Nail Works, and it became a liquorice refinery and confectionary factory.

 In 1937 a four-pound box of Chocolate covered Liquorice Allsorts cost three shillings and four pence (about 17p) and plain ones cost two shillings and ten pence.
 The Chocolate ones were to retail at four pence per four ounce and the plain ones at three pence.